esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 <!-- .slide: data-state="standard" -->

-## Mentimeter: how important is it?
+## Exercise: How important is it?

 ==

 <!-- .slide: data-state="standard" -->

-Consider the following list of software:
+#### Consider the following list of software:

 - [NEMO](https://www.nemo-ocean.eu/), a state of the art modelling framework, used for research and forecasting in ocean and climate sciences.
 - [AlphaFold](https://alphafold.com/), an AI system developed by Google DeepMind that predicts a protein’s 3D structure from its amino acid sequence.
-- [Facebook](https://www.facebook.com/), a social media platform connecting people globally.
 - A Jupyter notebook to get the average length of everyone in this classroom.
 - A software package you yourself have been involved in, if any.
+- [Facebook](https://www.facebook.com/), a social media platform connecting people globally.

 Randomly choose 5 requirements and rate on a scale of 1-5 how important those aspects are to include in the SMP.
 It is not necessary to look any of these up, give your best estimation given the stated information.

 Note:
-We would usually do this exercise using a mentimeter survey.
+While teaching, we would usually do this exercise using a [mentimeter](https://www.mentimeter.com/app/folder/2612404)

 ===